pineapple-bois/Biodiversity-In-National-Parks-Real-World/README.md

 - Nativeness - Is species native/invasive
 - Abundance - Commonality of sightings
 - Seasonality
-- Conservation Status - by IUCN convention
+- Conservation Status - by [IUCN](https://www.iucnredlist.org) convention

 ---
 ## Scope of the project

-### Birds of Prey
+### Raptors
 Isolating both protected and non-protected species.

-Will focus on a certain geographical area of the United States.
-Most probably the Southwest.
+Focus on the Southwest United States.
+Including states;

-- Including;
-Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas & Utah
+- Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas & Utah

 ---
 #### Technologies used: